 Fig. 1 shows an alert view that breaks departments into different groups based on their responsiveness to internal emails, and indicates where action might be needed.
 Given the rule described above, employees may need to increase their responsiveness to colleagues in other departments, or instead place more emphasis on their focus time.
 In the latter case, they should not check emails as they land in their email inboxes, but instead batch their replies and respond when it is more convenient for them.

 Fig. 2 shows an equivalent alert view for responsiveness to external emails.
-There are situations here where the

-    appropriate external email responsiveness times are at stake, and opportunity knocks for praising good practice or

-    offering support and advice to struggling teams.
+There are situations here where the appropriate external email responsiveness times are at stake, and opportunity knocks for praising good practice or offering support and advice to struggling teams.

-    Finally, on Fig. 3 you can see departmental statistics on the proportion of working time blocked out in employees’

-    calendars.
-The shown view informs the user to what extent employees utilize recommended practice of blocking their focus

-    time, to work on more complex tasks in their calendars.
+Finally, on Fig. 3 you can see departmental statistics and on Fig. 4 the company statistics on the proportion of working time blocked out in employees’ calendars.
+The shown view informs the user to what extent employees utilize recommended practice of blocking their focus time, to work on more complex tasks in their calendars.

-    Similarly, other rules and expectations that define digital culture in a given company can be connected through data

-    with actual employees’ behavior.
-This way, data from digital collaboration platforms provides us with an important

-    “source of truth” in ongoing discussions about how the current digital culture works, and how to improve it.
+Similarly, other rules and expectations that define digital culture in a given company can be connected through data with actual employees’ behavior.
+This way, data from digital collaboration platforms provides us with an important “source of truth” in ongoing discussions about how the current digital culture works, and how to improve it.